duvall3/useful_bash_stuff/bin/roll_dir/README.md

 ### roll_dir

 A little project of demos / exercises writing the same simple program in a variety of different languages.
-For this, I've taken some inspiration from TTRPGs like _Pathfinder_ and chosen to write a program called `roll` that simulates a specified number of rolls for a regular-polyhedral die wonith a specified number of sides and then adds an optionally-specified bonus.
-Syntax varies by language; but the general idea is to call either `roll N` for a single roll, or `roll K N B` for multiple rolls with an optional bonus.
+For this, I've taken some inspiration from [TTRPGs](https://en.wikipedia.org/wiki/Tabletop_role-playing_game) like _Pathfinder_ and chosen to write a program called `roll` that simulates a specified number of rolls for a regular-polyhedral die with a specified number of sides and then adds an optionally-specified bonus.
+Syntax varies by language; but the general idea is to call either `roll N` for a single roll, or `roll K N B` for multiple rolls with optional bonus.

 For example, in the lingo: